-Trump moves to crack down on China trade with $50 billion in tariffs on imported products
+Trump moves to crack down on China trade with $60 billion in tariffs on imported products

-The president directed U.S. Trade Representative Robert E. Lighthizer to announce a proposed list of products to be hit with tariff increases within 15 days.
+The president directed U.S. Trade Representative Robert E. Lighthizer to announce within 15 days a proposed list of products to be hit with tariff increases.
 After a public comment period, the final list, designed to target Chinese products that benefited from improper access to U.S. technology, will be made public.

+“We’re doing things for this country that should have been done for many, many years,” the president said before signing a memorandum setting in motion the trade actions.

+The president blamed China for the loss of 60,000 factories and 6 million jobs, a number that most economists say blends the impact on U.S. employment of both Chinese competition and automation.

 “The end objective of this is to get China to modify its unfair trading practices,” said Everett Eissenstat, deputy assistant to the president for international economic affairs.